reactiveui/website/input/docs/handbook/routing/index.md

-ViewModel-based routing is supported for Xamarin.Forms, WinRT, WP8, UWP, Windows Forms and WPF Desktop applications.
-Routing is also possible on iOS and Android without Xamarin.Forms, but sometimes it can be difficult to make it work as expected.
+ViewModel-based routing is supported for Xamarin Forms, WinRT, WP8, Universal Windows Platform, Windows Forms, Windows Presentation Foundation and Avalonia applications.
+Routing is also possible on iOS and Android without Xamarin.Forms, but it can be difficult to make it work as expected.
 In case ViewModel-based routing is hard to implement, you can always use View-first routing and customize almost everything.

 # About ReactiveUI Routing

-ReactiveUI routing consists of an `IScreen` that contains current `RoutingState`, several  `IRoutableViewModel`s, and a platform-specific XAML control called `RoutedViewHost`. `RoutingState` manages the ViewModel Stack and allows ViewModels to navigate to other ViewModels. `IScreen` is the root of a navigation stack; despite the name, its views don't have to occupy the whole screen. `RoutedViewHost` monitors an instance of `RoutingState`, responding to any changes in the navigation stack by creating and embedding the appropriate view.
+ReactiveUI routing consists of an `IScreen` that contains current `RoutingState`, several  `IRoutableViewModel`s, and a platform-specific XAML control called `RoutedViewHost`. `RoutingState` manages the view model navigation stack and allows view models to navigate to other view models. `IScreen` is the root of a navigation stack; despite the name, its views don't have to occupy the whole screen. `RoutedViewHost` monitors an instance of `RoutingState`, responding to any changes in the navigation stack by creating and embedding the appropriate view.

 # A Compelling Example

+> **Note** The example below is adopted for WPF, but routing supports not only WPF.
+See [Xamarin Forms routing sample](https://github.com/reactiveui/ReactiveUI/tree/master/samples/xamarin-forms/MasterDetail) and [Windows Forms routing sample](https://github.com/Asesjix/ReactiveUI.Winforms.Samples).
+See also [ViewModel Routing with ReactiveUI and Xamarin.Forms](https://jamilgeor.com/viewmodel-routing-with-reactiveui-and-xamarin-forms/) blog post by Jamil Geor.
+See also [Sextant](https://github.com/reactiveui/sextant) library for advanced XF routing.

 In Visual Studio, create a new WPF project.
 Give it a name `ReactiveRouting`.
 Install the `ReactiveUI.WPF` nuget package into it.
 Then, create a view model that implements the `IRoutableViewModel` interface, named `FirstViewModel`.
 The `UrlPathSegment` property is a string token representing the current view model, such as 'login' or 'user'. 'first' in our case, but can be whatever you prefer.
 The `HostScreen` property typically contains the instance of the host screen used by an app.